-On the topic of food, some people say I take it to far when I go on my rant about food and how it either kills or heals the body.
-But it’s true.
+On the topic of food, some people say I take it too far when I go on my rant about food and how it either kills or heals the body.
+But its true.

 Why aren’t we caring for the true health needs of our society in a way that aims to help find the problem and not simply mask it?

-Today, society teaches us about every single kind of candy bar, soda, sugary snack, junk food and fast food and we still scratch our heads when we get sick.
+Today, society entices us to indulge in every single kind of candy bar, soda, sugary snack, junk food, and fast food and we still scratch our heads when we get sick.

 The United States Department of Agriculture (USDA) reported in 2009 that the average American consumes anywhere between 150 to 170 pounds of simple sugars, also known as refined sugars (this includes glucose, fructose, and sucrose) or simple carbohydrates, in one year!
 That’s a whole lot of sugar people.